Whispering Jack: Background

-In 1985, Farnham had started collecting a songlist for a future solo album while still in Little River Band, and after he finished his vocals for their album, No Reins, he left the band late that year.
+In 1985, Farnham had started collecting a song list for a future solo album while still in Little River Band, and after he finished his vocals for their album, No Reins, he left the band late that year.
 Farnham's first solo performances since 1981 were live shows with the John Farnham Band consisting of Brett Garsed on lead guitar, Sam See on guitar and Derek Pellicci, formerly of Little River Band, on drums.
 In early 1986, sound engineer Ross Fraser suggested to Wheatley that it was time to start working on the solo album.
 Wheatley searched in vain for a producer and record label willing to work with Farnham, so Fraser took on the producer role and Wheatley provided financial support.

 Whilst visiting a jazz club in the US, Farnham was mistakenly introduced as Jack Phantom, and when he subsequently provided a running commentary for a local pool game he named himself Whispering Jack Phantom after the Pot Black commentator 'Whispering' Ted Lowe.
 Farnham's work for the album, Whispering Jack, included expanding his song list with Fraser's advice.
 "A Touch of Paradise" was co-written by Gulliver Smith of Company Caine and Mondo Rock's Ross Wilson, while "Pressure Down" was provided by Harry Bogdanovs.
 Two weeks before the album was due to be recorded a demo tape arrived from London with similar material to "Pressure Down"; Farnham and Fraser listened to the demo of "You're the Voice" and knew they had found a once-in-a-lifetime song.
 Another song on offer was "We Built This City" but Farnham knocked it back; it was later recorded by US band Starship.

 Recording

-Recording began in October 1985 in the suburban garage of Farnham's house.
+Recording began in October 1985 in the suburban garage of Farnham's house on Manningham road in Bulleen, Victoria.
 The recording's $150,000 cost was financed by the remortgaging of Glenn Wheatley's house.
 In addition to traditional instrumentation, the album relied heavily on sampling.
-The drum sounds on 'You're the Voice' were sampled from a slamming car door played via the Fairlight CMI.
+The drum sounds on "You're the Voice" were sampled from a slamming car door played via the Fairlight CMI.